madalinioana/assembly-game-of-life/README.md

 1. Simulating Conway's Game of Life with a predefined initial configuration.
 2. Encrypting a message using the cellular automaton evolution as the encryption key.

----

-**Note:** For detailed instructions, refer to the documentation provided in the `docs/` directory.